Westerlund 1 under the light of Gaia EDR3: Distance, isolation, extent, and a hidden population: Distance estimation and kinematic parameters

 \subsection{Cluster kinematics}

 Once the sample of \textit{bona fide} members of Wd~1 has been selected and its distance estimated with the procedure detailed in the previous section, we now proceed to determine the main kinematic variables of the cluster.
-Note that now we are using the whole sample of 401 cluster members.
+For this, we now use the whole sample of 401 cluster members.

 As with the parallaxes, the proper motions in \textit{Gaia}~EDR3 show systematic errors that, although negligible in most cases, need to be corrected if we want to determine the motion of the cluster in the Galaxy with adequate precision to analyse its current and future dynamic state.
 The zero points for proper motion corrections have been determined following the procedure described in \cite{CG2021}.
 The estimates depend mainly on the celestial positions and on the $G$ magnitude of the stars.
 In the case of the 401 stars in our sample, this correction is limited to an average zero point of $-0.02$~mas/a in $\mu_\delta$.
 Given the cluster coordinates, and the stellar brightness range, the zero point in $\mu_\alpha$ is negligible.
 The mean values and variances of the $\mu_\alpha$ and $\mu_\delta$ components have been estimated following the same procedure as for the determination of parallax.
 A value of $\mu = [-2.231 \pm\ 0.008, -3.697 \pm\ 0.008]$, in Equatorial coordinates, has been obtained in mas/a units by using the full weights from the previous Subsection.